MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

   ```

   For more information, see [Slmgr.vbs Options](/windows-server/get-started/activation-slmgr-vbs-options).

+> [!IMPORTANT]
+> While you are still running in Audit Mode, remove your ePKEA from the registry to prevent disclosure attack where malicious code extracts your product key from the image by running the following command line from an elevated command shell.
+>
+> ```cmd
+> slmgr.vbs /cpky
+> ```

 > [!TIP]
 > Be sure to finalize your image using the generalize option of Sysprep to boot into the Out of Box Experience (oobe) for your customer's first experience.